XLSForm/pyxform/README.rst

 Project status
 ===============
-``pyxform`` was started at the `Sustainable Engineering Lab at Columbia University <https://qsel.columbia.edu/>`_ and was then maintained for many years primarily by `Ona <https://ona.io/>`_.
-Since 2018, it has been maintained by the `ODK team <https://getodk.org/about/team.html>`_ (primarily by `Lindsay Stevens <https://github.com/lindsay-stevens>`_).

-Our current goals are:
+``pyxform`` is actively maintained by `ODK <https://getodk.org/about/team.html>`_.

+Current goals for the project include:

-* Enabling more complex workflows through sophisticated XPath expressions and `entities <https://getodk.github.io/xforms-spec/entities>`_
+* Enable more complex workflows through sophisticated XPath expressions and `entities <https://getodk.github.io/xforms-spec/entities>`_
-* Improving error messages and making troubleshooting easier
+* Improve error messages and making troubleshooting easier
-* Improving experience for multi-language forms
+* Improve experience, particularly for multi-language forms

+``pyxform`` was started at the `Sustainable Engineering Lab at Columbia University <https://qsel.columbia.edu/>`_, and until 2018 was maintained primarily by `Ona <https://ona.io/>`_.

 Using ``pyxform``
 ==================
-For support, please start by posting to `the ODK forum <https://forum.getodk.org/c/support/6>`__ where your question will get the most visibility.
+For user support, please start by posting to `the ODK forum <https://forum.getodk.org/c/support/6>`__ where your question will get the most visibility.

+There are 3 main ways that ``pyxform`` is used:
-Most users use `pyxform` through a form server, some using `the pyxform-http service wrapper <https://github.com/getodk/pyxform-http>`_.
-The command line utility can be helpful for troubleshooting or as part of a broader form creation pipeline.
+* Through a form server, such as the `pyxform-http service wrapper <https://github.com/getodk/pyxform-http>`_, or `ODK Central <https://docs.getodk.org/getting-started/>`_.
+* The command line utility ``xls2xform``, which can be helpful for troubleshooting or as part of a broader form creation pipeline.
+* As a library, meaning that another python project imports functionality from ``pyxform``.

 Running the latest release of pyxform
 -------------------------------------